Should I, and if so how, can I use a stop-loss in my portfolio?

 With the normal investment ideas (not the Corona investment ideas) the newsletter follows the following stop-loss strategy:

-1. A trailing stop-loss where you calculate the losses from the highest price the company has reached since it was recommended
+- A trailing stop-loss is where you calculate the losses from the highest price the company has reached since it was recommended

-3. Sell your investment if at the monthly review date, the trailing stop-loss level of 20% has been exceeded
+- Sell your investment if, at the monthly review date, the trailing stop-loss level of 20% has been exceeded

-4. Measure the trailing stop-loss in the currency of the company’s primary listing.
-This means measure the stop-loss of a Swiss company in Swiss Francs (CHF) even if your portfolio currency is Euro (EUR).
+- Measure the trailing stop-loss in the currency of the company’s primary listing.
+This means measuring the stop-loss of a Swiss company in Swiss Francs (CHF) even if your portfolio currency is Euro (EUR).

 These rules raise a few questions, which you have probably also asked yourself.